-OVERVIEW: The Grant Healthcare Foundation was established in 1996 from the proceeds of the sale of Chicago’s Grant Hospital, which performed the city’s first legal abortion in 1973.
-Not only does GHF support choice in reproductive care for women, but it is also a city leader in grantmaking for substance abuse treatment programs and programs that serve Chicago’s most vulnerable populations.
+OVERVIEW: Not only does the Grant Healthcare Foundation support choice in reproductive care for women, but it is also a city leader in grantmaking for substance abuse treatment programs and programs that serve Chicago’s most vulnerable populations.

 FUNDING AREAS: Healthcare for the homeless, wellness and prevention, hospice, care for the disabled, mental health and addiction, domestic violence, medical research, direct medical service

 IP TAKE: Only health nonprofits in the Chicago metropolitan area are considered for GHF grants, and most grants are between $25,000 and $50,000.
 Your best bet it to pitch a proposal related to direct care for homeless Chicago residents, hospice care, or substance abuse treatment programs.